How to Add a Promotion on LinkedIn & Notify Your Network (2026 Guide)

 And if you want to notify your contacts about this promotion, simply check this option above.

-Keep in mind, updates about your job may take up to two hours to be shared with your network and updates to your education may take up to a month to be shared with your network.
+Keep in mind, adding job upgrades or promotions on LinkedIn may take up to two hours to be shared with your network and updates to your education may take up to a month to be shared with your network.

 When that does happen, though, your connections will get a notification like this one.